project-meucci/thimm.github.io/docs/Agtech - So What?/Busting-food-and-farming-myths-rob-paarlberg-on-a-scientific-approach-to-food-policy.md

 ---
-title: Busting food and farming myths - Rob Paarlberg on a scientific approach to food policy
+title: Busting Food And Farming Myths Rob Paarlberg On A Scientific Approach To Food Policy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-02-10)